 It’s also more focused on acoustic guitar rather than the electric guitar.
 However, the concepts will, in most cases, translate from one to the other.

 Here you will find quite a lot of free lessons, but if you truly want to access everything Blues Guitar Institute has to offer, then signing up for the premium membership is a must.

 As far as pricing goes, you can pay for a monthly subscription of $14.99, or a yearly subscription of $99.99.

-The benefits of signing up to the premium membership is that you will get access to over 35 courses, as well as monthly quick lick lessons, you will be able to download all the tabs available on the site, have forum access, as well as have access to new monthly courses.
+The benefits of signing up for the premium membership are that you will get access to over 35 courses, as well as monthly quick lick lessons, you will be able to download all the tabs available on the site, have forum access, as well as have access to new monthly courses.